bradyrippon/BradyRippon/README.md

 Hello 👋
 I am a Research Biostatistician at Weill Cornell Medicine.
 I am also the instructor for **Statistical Computing with SAS** at Columbia University's School of Public Health.
 Some of my current interests include:
 - 🖥️ R package development for ethical coding
-- 🖥️ SAS macro development for easy data & analysis summary
+- 🖥️ SAS macro development for easy data summaries
-- 🏀 Interactive data visualization for NBA data
+- 🏀 Interactive visualizations for NBA data

 <!---
 BradyRippon/BradyRippon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.